Churchill

 AreaSearch analysis of residential development drivers sees Churchill recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Churchill has averaged approximately 70 new dwelling approvals annually over the past five financial years, totalling 350 homes.
-As of FY26, 13 approvals have been recorded.
-On average, 1.5 new residents per year per dwelling constructed were noted between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction value for new properties was $229,000, below the regional average, suggesting more affordable housing options.
+Churchill has averaged approximately 70 new dwelling approvals each year over the past five financial years, totalling 350 homes.
+As of FY-26 so far, 17 approvals have been recorded.
+This averages out to around 1.5 new residents per year per dwelling constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+The average construction value for these dwellings is $229,000, which is below the regional average, suggesting more affordable housing options.

 Frequently Asked Questions - Development